Overview

 Since young adults are digital natives who are almost constantly online, their planning habits are distinct, affecting which websites they use to plan their travels.

-Problem Space
+The Problem

 For this course-based project, our team focused on the 'browser-to-buyer' journey for young adults on Airbnb’s desktop platform.

 Based on our own experiences as young adults, we observed that conversion rate from browsing to booking tends to be low.
-While many young adults visit travel websites to explore lodging options, they book far less often than they browse.

 Methodology